simmsa/personal-website-source/src/pages/blog/dataviz-part1/index.md

 <class 'float'>
 ```

-Now that we have some numbers lets convert the temperature to farenheit:
+Now that we have some numbers lets convert the temperature to Fahrenheit:

 ```python
 def convert_celsius_to_farenheit(celsius_deg):